danidarshan575/danidarshan575/README.md

 ### I am a software developer.

-- 🌱 I’m currently learning full stack development in MERN Stack.
+- 🌱 I try to learn new things related to software engineering.
 - 🎓 I have a Master's Degree in Computer Engineering from The University of Texas at Arlington.
 - ⚡ Fun fact: I love reading, listening to music and watching movies.